Frequently Asked Questions

 Is it confidential?

 Yes.
-The only limitation is when there exists a risk of serious harm to someone.
-Other than that, therapy is a place where you can talk about private thoughts or thoughts that seem crazy to you.
-As you come to trust me over time, I will give you a calm setting where you can talk about and share your worries.
+The only limitation is when there is a risk of serious harm to yourself or someone else, in which case I'd ask your permission to include your GP.
+Other than that, therapy is a place where you can talk about private thoughts or thoughts that are upsetting you.
+I will give you a calm setting where you can talk about and share your worries.

 Is short or long term therapy right for me?